-The development of a Public Programming Strategy to provide guidelines for future programs involving both Aboriginal and non-Aboriginal knowledge holders should be undertaken during detailed design for the Central SSP future development.
+The development of a Public Programming Strategy to provide guidelines for future programs involving both Aboriginal and non-Aboriginal knowledge holders and heritage train experts should be undertaken during detailed design for the Central SSP future development.

 Images from the Sydney Open clock tower and 'ghost platform' tours.
 Source: Sydney Morning Herald